microsoft/aitour26-BRK443-efficient-model-customization-with-azure-ai-foundry/docs/2-FineTune-On-Azure/step-1.md

-# Act 2: Try Model Customization
+# Step 1: Setup Infrastructure

 ## What is Azure AI Foundry?